-September 2015 1-4 Orientation Week continues 7 Labour Day - Institute closed 8 Fall classes commence 8 Fee payment deadline for continuing students (most full-time programs) 8 Add/Drop period begins for most full-time programs The date for the Add/Drop period is based on term length.
+- 1-2 Orientation Week continues

+- 5 Labour Day Institute closed

+- 6 Fall classes commence

+- Fee payment deadline for continuing students (most full-time programs)

+- 6 Add/Drop period begins for most fulltime programs\

+The date for the Add/Drop period is based on term length.
 Please see below for the period length of your course.

-18 Add/Drop period ends for most full-time programs 18 Final day to receive prior learning assessment for the fall term 25 Final day to opt-out, opt-in or add family to the SAITSA Health and Dental Benefits Plan October 2015
+- 16 Add/Drop period ends for most fulltime programs - 16 Final day to receive prior learning assessment for the fall term - 23 Final day to opt-out, opt-in or add family to the SAITSA Health and Dental Benefits Plan